forgewiki/forgewiki/tutorials/damage-over-time.md

 2 _Set Object List Variable_ nodes are required due to the restriction that nodes with diamond pins may only be connected to a single event node.
 Everything else is fairly straightforward.
 Note the _Seconds_ pin in the _Wait For N Seconds_ node.
 This will determine how long you want the poison effect to last after the object leaves the _Danger Zone_.

 ![Lingering Damage Script](../.gitbook/assets/images/tutorials/damage-over-time/lingering-damage-script.png)

+{% hint style="info" %}
+Important note: At the time of this writing, there is no way to terminate the execution of a script path if a given condition is met.

+For this simple implementation, you will notice a slight bug.
+If you reenter the _Danger Zone_ before the _On Object Exited Area_ path completes the _Wait For N Seconds_ node, you will no longer take damage while inside the _Danger Zone_.

+There are a couple of simple fixes for this, one of which is using the same _Wait For N Seconds_ duration on the _On Object Entered Area_ path.
+{% endhint %}

 ### Result {#part-2-result}